shariarkhan433/Automate/README.md

 # To-Do List

-## Add Environment Variables

-- Add the environment variable for the 7-Zip

 ## Map Network Drive

+# Notes

-## Notes
+## Adding Environment Variables

-- These task might be possible to automate through bat file

-# Apps that couldn't be automated
+- Adding the system variables might delete the entire system variables.
+In that case we need to rum the code from setup.sh as administrator in powershell.
+It would copy all the variables from the user path and paste it to the system path.
+-
 ## Visual Studio

 -  App instllation with specified config is done.
 -  But we have to sign-in manually.
 There is no work around it.
+-
+# Apps that couldn't be automated

 ## Epic Launcher and Unreal Engine